nrdxp/nrd.sh/content/blog/axiosophism.md

 ## Part V: Applied Axiosophism

+We now apply the framework.
+The case studies that follow are ordered by structural scale — from civilization's biological foundation to its existential frontier — to demonstrate that axiosophic constraints operate at every order of magnitude.
+Each example reduces a bitterly contested contemporary debate to a structural diagnosis in a few paragraphs.

 ### The Primacy of Family

 We begin with the foundational unit.
 Locke called the family "the first society" — the basic unit from which civilization is assembled.[^26] This is not conservative sentiment.
 It is an axiosophic derivation.